Douglas College > Programs & Courses > Faculties > Science and Technology > Sport Science > Faculty > Lara Duke

 BS - Cum Laude, Health and Exercise Science, Furman University, 1998

-I blend kinesiology and engineering sciences to construct undergraduate biomechanics curriculum.
-The designed curriculum engages students whose goals include teaching physical education, career coaching, kinesiology, and professional master’s degree programs.
-I create course material to construct content in a student-centered format to promote autonomous, inquiry development as part of the learning experience.
-Students will learn about biomechanics and develop their meta-cognition in the SPSC 1151 and SPSC 3154 courses.
+Lara blends kinesiology and engineering sciences to develop undergraduate biomechanics curriculum to engage students preparing for careers in teaching physical education, coaching, kinesiology, and professional master’s degree programs.
+To promote autonomous, inquiry-based development as part of the learning experience, Lara organizes courses with a student-centered format.
+Students will learn about biomechanics and develop their meta-cognition in the SPSC 1322, SPSC 1151 and SPSC 3154 courses.

-I have 18 years of post-secondary teaching experience in Canada and the United States.
-Before starting at Douglas College in September 2004, I taught at North Carolina State University (Raleigh, North Carolina) in the Physical Education Department and at the University of Florida (Gainesville, Florida).
-My previous research interests include running injury research and sport specific movement analysis.
-In recent years, I applied a qualitative diagnosis movement framework to Canadian national wheelchair curling athletes and the Quebec Provincial wheelchair curling athletes to improve technical aspects of their game in preparation for national and Paralympics competitions.
-Currently, I am exploring community-engaged interdisciplinary service-learning opportunities for the SPSC Department.
-These initiatives allow faculty and students to generate relationships with community partners promoting authentic student learning while providing meaningful benefits to the community partners.
+Lara has more than 20 years of post-secondary teaching experience in Canada and the United States.
+Before starting at Douglas College in September 2004, she taught at North Carolina State University (Raleigh, North Carolina) in the Physical Education Department and at the University of Florida (Gainesville, Florida).
+Here previous research interests include running injury research and sport specific movement analysis.
+More recently, she has applied a qualitative diagnosis movement framework to athletes involved in running, equestrian riding and jumping, soccer, and wheelchair curling.

-Chair – Faculty Education Council, Faculty of Science and Technology:
+Chair – Faculty Education Council, Faculty of Science and Technology, March 2015 – May 2018

 BC Association of Kinesiologists